gpstar81/GPStar-proton-pack/OPERATION.md

 	1. Manual Venting Mode (Manual vent your Proton Pack)
 	1. Special: Setting 6 is a settings menu system (see "Wand Settings Menu System" section below).

-<sup>1</sup> Spectral Mode (Rainbow) is a firing mode which gives a RAINBOW effect.
+<sup>1</sup> Spectral Mode (Rainbow) is a system mode which gives a RAINBOW effect.
 If your Proton Pack has RGB LEDs, they will change to match.

-<sup>2</sup> Spectral (Holiday) is a firing mode which gives a RED/GREEN effect.
+<sup>2</sup> Spectral (Holiday) is a system mode which gives a RED/GREEN effect.
 If your Proton Pack has RGB LEDs, it will match these colours.

 <sup>3</sup> Spectral (Custom) is a user defined colour mode.
 You can independently adjust the Neutrona Wand Barrel, Power Cell, Cyclotron and Inner Cyclotron colours directly from the EEPROM LED Menu ystem.
 The default colours are purple.